kaeedo/CryptoGains/README.md

 * Put it in any directory
 * Open your favorite terminal or command line program
 * Navigate to where the file is located.
+* The first time you run it, it will take slightly longer to bootstrap.
+Every subsequent run should be fast
 * Run it.
 It will prompt you for first time usage
+* Make sure to either have set the `BITPANDA` environment variable with your API key, or have it ready to paste when it asks you for it

 ---